UsuarioDelNet/EngineeringDesign6/Labs/Lab2/README.md

 cases      health     lesson10  lesson3   lesson6  lesson9  special_problems  tools
 ```
 ### cd
+> For Windows systems, cd simply returns the current location, similar to pwd.
 ```cd
 C:\Users\mrdan\iot>cd
 C:\Users\mrdan\iot
 ```
 ### df
+> df shows the current free space in the system.
 ```df
 C:\Users\mrdan\iot>df
 Filesystem     1K-blocks      Used Available Use% Mounted on C:/msys64      497186812 415980248  81206564  84% /
 ```
 ### mkdir demo
+> mkdir creates a new directory in the current directory.
+In this case, it is called demo.
 ```mkdir demo
 C:\Users\mrdan\iot>mkdir demo
 ```
 ### cd demo
+> cd demo moves the location to the directory just created, demo.
 ```cd demo
 C:\Users\mrdan\iot>cd demo

 C:\Users\mrdan\iot\demo>
 ```
 ### nano file
+> This creates a file called file, that can be edited in the terminal with a UI similar to that below.
 ```nano file
   GNU nano 5.8                                              file